Avik-Guha/Python_Selenium_Behave_Bdd_Allure/README.md

     Base --> contains Base class (used for setting environment, browser driver, logger)

-    Driver --> contains browser driver (to be used if you do not want to use driver manager)

     Features --> contains cucumber feature files

         Environment.py --> contains Hooks methods